On International Women’s DayMarch 9, 2020

 Over time, email has suffered some depreciation.
 It is still an online communication tool that is useful for one-on-one connection or for specific business processes that require some formality.
 Its curse, however, is that the world has become faster and it has always felt somewhat one-sided.
 Social media has spoiled us in that sense: we now ask and seek dialogue in every interaction we have – but also agility, no matter the topic.
 Tools like Slack and Microsoft Teams (previously Skype for Business) provide depth to business communications, allow important messages to spread fast, to have findability and traceability, to target specific groups, to reach number 1 priority on our devices (even when we aren’t working), and most of all, to give a human touch when most needed.

 A side note on this topic: Any online communication tool can be the primary channel for communication in your company.
-But, as a business owner, you need to prepare and set your stakeholders to it.
+But, as a business owner or executive, you need to prepare and set your stakeholders to it.

 There are plenty more resources and platforms that can be developed or employed during a time of crisis, including data visualizations, automated digital bulletins, and integration with live feeds from social media.
 What matters most is how you prepare to deal with these situations and choose the right solution that fits your audiences’ needs.
 Ask yourself, what is most useful for them, and what implementation can give your business a bigger impact?
 Feel free to get in touch and let’s plan for the challenges your company faces.